Li11iana/Pewlett-Hackard-Analysis/README.md

 * The table was created from three different excel files using multiple inner joins, the employee number, *first name*, *last name*, and *birthday* from the 'Employees' table; the columns *start date* ('from_date') and *position end date* ('to_date') from the 'Department Employee' table and finally the column *title* from the 'Title' table.
 Just as in the previous section the join was made using employee number as the primary key.
 * The method DISTIC on used on the employee number ensured that records would not be duplicated and use the contraint WHERE to filter only employess that were currently working at Pewlett-Hackard (to_date = '9999-01-01') we assure that only relevent entries will be collected in the ['Mentorship_eligibility'](https://github.com/Li11iana/Pewlett-Hackard-Analysis/blob/main/Analysis/mentorship_eligibilty.csv) table.
-* As shown on the table below the majority of the mentorship eligible employees are currently working in the position of 'Senior Staff' (290,009 employees), 'Senior Engineer' (278,953 employees), followed c
+* As shown on the table below the majority of the mentorship eligible employees are currently working in the position of 'Senior Staff' (442 employees), and 'Engineer' (436 employees).

 ![mentorship_eligibilty_by_title.png](https://github.com/Li11iana/Pewlett-Hackard-Analysis/blob/main/Analysis/mentorship_eligibilty_by_title.png)

-Retrieve the emp_no, first_name, last_name, and birth_date columns from the Employees table.
-Retrieve the from_date and to_date columns from the Department Employee table.
-Retrieve the title column from the Titles table.
-Use a DISTINCT ON statement to retrieve the first occurrence of the employee number for each set of rows defined by the ON () clause.
-Create a new table using the INTO clause.
-Join the Employees and the Department Employee tables on the primary key.
-Join the Employees and the Titles tables on the primary key.
-Filter the data on the to_date column to all the current employees, then filter the data on the birth_date columns to get all the employees whose birth dates are between January 1, 1965 and December 31, 1965.

 ## Analysis

-How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+Using the COUNT method we know that a total of 72,458 employees retiring.
+This means that the company must prepare to allocate 72,458 employees to the positions left behind the retiring personnel.

 ![Retiring_employees_count.png](https://github.com/Li11iana/Pewlett-Hackard-Analysis/blob/main/Analysis/Retiring_employees_count.png)

-Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees
+To prepare for that transition an according to the criteria given by the company only 1,549 employees could be part of the mentorship program.

 ![mentorship_employee_count.png](https://github.com/Li11iana/Pewlett-Hackard-Analysis/blob/main/Analysis/mentorship_employee_count.png)

+The number of mentorship eligible candidates is not near the number required to fulfill all the open position expected from the database analysis.
+The 1,549 mentees can only solve 2,14% of the job openings.
+Relying only of this succession plan will leave the company ill prepared to continue operations as usual and further growth without reorganization would be near impossible.
+Based on the facts shown before it recommended that the company employs additional mentorship programs, for example younger employees with experience in the relevant responsibilities and taks.
+It will also be beneficial to establish what specific positions will be most beneficial to open to external job postings and take advantage of the perspectives new employees can provide.